Country of Residence

 Department of Economics

-Prof. Inglesi-Lotz is the author of over 50 peer-reviewed publications and 2 book chapters (February 2018).
+She has published more than 55 academic papers in peer-reviewed local and international academic journals (58 – 23rd May 2019) and has achieved an h-index of 15 (Scopus – 23rd May 2019).
+Based on publications over the last 10 years, REPEC/IDEAS has ranked her third economist in the country (April 2019).
 She has successfully supervised 12 MCom students, 10 of which graduated cum laude.
 She currently is responsible for the Research methodology course at Honours level.
 She has also developed the curriculum and currently teaches the first course on Energy and Environmental Economics in the Department of Economics, UP with main focus on the interlinkages between energy, the environment and the macroeconomy.

 In 2017, she received the award for the Distinguished Young Woman Researcher in the Humanities and Social Sciences category at the 2017 Women in Science Awards, by the South African Department of Science and Technology.
 Her teaching excellence was also recognised within the Department of Economics of University of Pretoria, receiving the award of Best Postgraduate lecturer for 2017.